 The same is true for your art business.

-Unfortunately, there is no magic formula that will help you to decide on the best price for your artwork.
+Unfortunately, no magic formula will help you decide on the best price for your artwork.
 I wish there were.

 Here is a brief outline of what you will want to focus on.